gkcng/arc/experiments/JOURNEY.md

 1. Quickly get a model up and running with train/test loops, to see what the results look like, gain experience.
 1. Reuse existing models before developing from a custom architecture.
 1. Synthetic data is expected to be required.
-The given [ARC benchmark tasks](https://github.com/fchollet/ARC)are not only complex, cover a very large variety of visual understanding and editing operations, the 800 tasks provided are insufficient to train a model to fully learn the operational semantics of most tasks.
+The given [ARC benchmark tasks](https://github.com/fchollet/ARC) are not only complex, cover a very large variety of visual understanding and editing operations, the 800 tasks provided are insufficient to train a model to fully learn the operational semantics of most tasks.
 1. Once the initial learning operating a transformer on this data is completed, aim to get some successes in modeling, with a much reduced complexity to simplify the challenge:
 	- Small Simple Tasks; Single Step Tasks
 	- MonoChrome; Small Grid (or even 1D)